 While it is spelled as Frédéric in France, it also has many forms across different languages, including English where it is more commonly spelled as Frederick.

-Sacha is a name with complex origins, as it is very popular as a nickname (spelled as Sasha) in Eastern Europe for those named Alexander or Alexandra.
+Sacha is a name with complex origins, as it is very popular as a nickname for girls and boys (spelled as Sasha) in Eastern Europe for those named Alexander or Alexandra.

 In France, Sacha is a name usually given to boys but it is common as a girls’ name internationally, as well.
 It has the same meaning as Alexander – “defender” or “protector”.

-Common as a first and last name, Félix is a name that means “lucky” or “happy” in Latin, so it’s a perfect name for your baby boy.
+Common as a first and last name, Félix is a name that means “lucky” or “happy” in Latin, so it’s a perfect name for your baby boy, especially if you hope that your baby will smile more than cry!

 It also has a female variation in Felicity, from the French word “félicité”.